 Dioxidine in the nose

-The drug, which demonstrates high efficiency in the treatment of angina and sinusitis, is valuable for patients.
-Every doctor knows that dioxidine is a powerful antibiotic that can deal with many types of dangerous microbes and bacteria.
-Due to its broad spectrum of action, the substance is considered universal.
-Dioxidine in the nose is prescribed for a wide variety of ENT diseases.
+The drug, which demonstrates high effectiveness in the treatment of sore throat and sinusitis, is valuable for patients.
+Every doctor knows that dioxidin is a powerful antibiotic that can cope with many types of dangerous microbes and bacteria.
+Due to its wide spectrum of action, the substance is considered universal.
+Dioxidin in the nose is prescribed for a wide variety of ENT diseases.
 Intense pharmacological effects require extreme caution when used.
-If the doctor prescribes this drug, you should find out what it is for, what are the forms of Dioxidine release.
+If your doctor prescribes this drug, you should find out what it is for and what forms Dioxidine comes in.

-This remedy is usually prescribed in a stationary setting, since it is dangerous for the mucous membranes.
-If it is necessary to instill Dioxidin in an adult's nose, the dosage should be agreed with the attending physician.
+This remedy is usually prescribed in hospital settings, since it is dangerous for the mucous membranes.
+If you need to instill Dioxidin into the nose of an adult, the dosage should be agreed with the attending physician.
 In the absence of contraindications, three-time use is allowed.
-Before each instillation, you need to cleanse the nose of accumulated mucus so that the effect of the drug does not dissipate.
+Before each instillation, you need to clear your nose of accumulated mucus so that the effect of the drug does not dissipate.
 The maximum single dose is 3 drops of a solution of 0.5% concentration.

-According to the official instructions, this antibiotic is contraindicated in childhood, however, in some cases, doctors make exceptions.
-In pediatrics, this remedy can be used if there are chronic purulent processes.
-First of all, doctors prescribe sparing medicines.
-If they do not have the desired effect, you have to use a baby solution with a concentration of no more than 0.3%.
+According to the official instructions, this antibiotic is contraindicated in childhood, but in some cases doctors make exceptions.
+In pediatrics, this remedy can be used if chronic purulent processes occur.
+First of all, doctors prescribe gentle medications.
+If they do not have the desired effect, you have to use a children's solution with a concentration of no more than 0.3%.
 It is used twice a day, a couple of drops in each sinus.

 How to dilute for the nose

-Before you start treatment, learn how to dilute dioxidine to wash your nose.
-Learn to maintain the correct concentration and no complications will arise.
-For an adult, a drug with a concentration of 0.5% is practically harmless.
+Before you begin treatment, find out how to dilute dioxidin for nasal rinsing.
+Learn to maintain proper concentration and no complications will arise.
+For an adult, a medicine with a concentration of 0.5% is practically harmless.
 One percent dioxidine will have to be mixed with water in equal proportions.
-If you have to treat a child, dilute the 0.5% antibiotic with water in a 2: 1 ratio.
-To prepare a solution from a medicine with a concentration of 1% per 1 part of the medicine, use 3-4 parts of water.
+If you have to treat a child, dilute the 0.5% antibiotic with water in a 2:1 ratio.
+To prepare a solution of a medicine with a concentration of 1% for 1 part of the medicine, use 3-4 parts of water.

-The procedure for instilling dioxidine into the nose is no different from the intracavitary application of the usual remedies for the common cold or sinusitis.
-To maximize the effectiveness of the drug, follow a simple sequence of steps:
+The procedure for instilling dioxidin into the nose is no different from the intracavitary use of conventional remedies against the runny nose or sinusitis.
+To ensure maximum effectiveness of the drug, follow a simple sequence of steps:

-• clear the nostrils of mucus and dried crusts;
+• clear your nostrils of mucus and dried crusts;

-• with a pipette, drip three drops (for a child - 2 drops) into each nostril;
+• using a pipette, drop three drops (for a child – 2 drops) into each nostril;

-• within 10-15 seconds, the drug will spread throughout the nasopharynx, and this is the end of the procedure.
+• within 10-15 seconds the drug will spread throughout the nasopharynx, and this will end the procedure.

-Dioxidine inhalation for children and adults demonstrates tremendous effectiveness.
+Inhalations with dioxidine for children and adults demonstrate amazing effectiveness.
 Such procedures are prescribed for therapeutic purposes to combat purulent nasopharyngeal diseases.
 To properly prepare a solution for inhalation, you need to monitor the proportion of the drug.
-If you are prescribed dioxidine for sinusitis or sore throat, use a 0.25% solution.
-To do this, mix one part of a 0.5% medicine with two parts of water.
-Dioxidine with a concentration of 1% is diluted in twice the volume of the liquid.
+If you are prescribed dioxidin for sinusitis or sore throat, use a solution of 0.25% concentration.
+To do this, mix one part of 0.5% medicine with two parts of water.
+Dioxidin with a concentration of 1% is diluted in double the volume of liquid.
 For one inhalation, no more than 4 ml of solution is used.

-When it comes to treating a child, in the process of preparing a solution for inhalation, use one and a half times more water (3: 1 for a medicine with a concentration of 0.5% and 6: 1 for a medicine with a concentration of 1%).
+If we are talking about treating a child, when preparing the solution for inhalation, use one and a half times more water (3:1 for a medicine with a concentration of 0.5% and 6:1 for a medicine with a concentration of 1%).
 The maximum volume of solution for one inhalation procedure is 3 ml.
-Calculate concentration with utmost care, otherwise mucous membranes may be damaged.
+Calculate the concentration with extreme care, otherwise you may damage the mucous membranes.

 How to rinse your nose

-Such procedures are not prescribed for women during pregnancy and children under 16 years of age.
-Rinsing the nose with dioxidine is an extreme measure used by doctors to avoid puncture and direct puncture of the maxillary sinus.
-Such procedures are carried out in a stationary environment under the supervision of the attending physician.
-For rinsing the nose with dioxidine, a weak solution with the addition of furacilin is used.
+Such procedures are not prescribed to women during pregnancy and children under 16 years of age.
+Rinsing the nose with dioxidine is an extreme measure that doctors resort to to avoid puncture and direct puncture of the maxillary sinus.
+Such procedures are carried out in a hospital setting under the supervision of the attending physician.
+To rinse the nose with dioxidine, use a weak solution with the addition of furatsilin.
 The antibiotic ensures complete disinfection of the sinuses.
-It effectively fights against the most resistant strains of bacteria that are immune even to the effects of the most powerful modern drugs.
+It effectively fights the most persistent strains of bacteria, immune to even the strongest modern drugs.

 How to store an open ampoule

-If you have purchased a large ampoule, the contents of which will last for several days, make sure that the medicine is reliably protected from the environment.
-To do this, you can do the following:
+If you purchased a large ampoule, the contents of which will last for several days, make sure that the medicine is reliably protected from the environment.
+To do this you can do the following:

-• after use, tightly seal the ampoule with adhesive plaster in several layers;
+• after use, tightly seal the ampoule with adhesive tape in several layers;

-• store the drug in a container from conventional nasal drops;
+• store the drug in a container containing regular nasal drops;

 • pour the medicine into a jar with a rubber lid.

-• draw the antibiotic into a large syringe, and each time measure the required amount through the needle.
+• draw the antibiotic into a large syringe and measure the required amount through the needle each time.

-Any of the options listed above will help you keep the drug for several weeks or even months.
-The main thing to keep in mind is that dioxidine is incredibly toxic, so store it in a place where children cannot reach it.
-For better preservation, it is recommended to keep the container with the remnants of the drug in a shaded cool place.
+Any of the options listed above will help you preserve the drug for several weeks or even months.
+The main thing you need to remember is that dioxidine is incredibly toxic, so you need to store it in a place where children cannot reach it.
+For better preservation, it is recommended to keep the container with the remaining drug in a cool, shaded place.

-Doctor Komarovsky about Dioxidine in the nose for children
+Doctor Komarovsky about Dioxidin in the nose of children

-The respected Russian doctor speaks of the intracavitary use of the drug for children as follows: under the age of 16, it is highly discouraged to use this antibiotic unless absolutely necessary.
+A respected Russian doctor speaks about the intracavitary use of the drug for children as follows: under the age of 16 years, unless absolutely necessary, using this antibiotic is highly not recommended.
 According to the official instructions, the medicine is contraindicated.
-However, in extreme cases, when other means do not help to cope with purulent complications, the doctor can prescribe this antibiotic and use it under strict supervision in a stationary mode.
+However, in extreme cases, when other means do not help cope with purulent complications, the doctor may prescribe this antibiotic and use it under strict supervision in a hospital setting.

 Reviews

-Arina, 27 years old: When the doctor prescribed dioxidin to my 12-year-old Misha, I was surprised, because the antibiotic is toxic, and it is prescribed from the age of 16.
-Two weeks were treated with the usual means, but they did not help.
-I talked with other specialists if dioxidine was dripped into the nose.
-It turned out that in extreme cases this is permissible.
+Arina, 27 years old: When the doctor prescribed dioxidine to my 12-year-old Misha, I was surprised, because the antibiotic is toxic and is prescribed for ages 16 and up.
+For two weeks we were treated with the usual means, but they did not help.
+I talked to other specialists about whether dioxidin is dripped into the nose.
+It turned out that in extreme cases this is acceptable.
 We tried the remedy, and after 4 days Misha recovered.

 Valentina, 34 years old: Doctors diagnosed sinusitis.
-I was worried, but the doctor reassured me that if I correctly apply complex dioxidine nasal drops, everything will work out.
+I was worried, but the doctor reassured me that if I used complex dioxidin nasal drops correctly, everything would be okay.
 And so it happened.
-Within 5 days, the sinuses were instilled with a solution of 0.5%.
-Re-examination showed significant improvement.
-The antibiotic was canceled.
+For 5 days I instilled a 0.5% solution into my sinuses.
+Repeated examination showed significant improvement.
+The antibiotic was stopped.
 The course of treatment ends.
 I feel much better.

-Victor, 38 years old: When angina appeared, I did not go to the doctors.
-Complications began two weeks later.
-In the hospital, they found otitis media and prescribed dioxidine treatment in the nose.
-For three days, a solution with a concentration of 0.5% was instilled.
+Victor, 38 years old: When a sore throat appeared, I did not go to the doctors.
+Two weeks later complications began.
+The hospital found otitis and prescribed treatment with dioxidine in the nose.
+I instilled a solution with a concentration of 0.5% for three days.
 The condition has improved.
-After the washing procedures, all the symptoms disappeared like a hand.
+After the washing procedures, all symptoms disappeared as if by hand.
 I heard about this antibiotic that it is toxic and dangerous, but this time it saved me.

-Irina, 33 years old: I treated my daughter's sore throat with the usual drugs, but her condition did not improve.
-A week and a half later, the hospital was diagnosed with sinusitis.
-Prescribed dioxidine form of release 0.5% - ampoules.
+Irina, 33 years old: I treated my daughter’s sore throat with the usual medications, but her condition did not improve.
+A week and a half later, the hospital diagnosed sinusitis.
+Dioxidin was prescribed in a 0.5% release form - ampoules.
 I wanted to give up the toxic antibiotic, but there was no choice.
 I had to bury it 2 times a day.
 I must say it helped.
-The daughter quickly recovered.
+The daughter recovered quickly.

 sovets.net

-"Dioxidin" in the nose - the best remedy for a cold
+"Dioxidin" in the nose - the best remedy for a runny nose

-A running cold can easily develop into sinusitis.
-And it is unnecessary to remind impressionable readers of the consequences of the development of this terrible disease: at least once in their life, everyone has heard a terrible story about a disease that can be eliminated only by going through unpleasant procedures for pumping out liquid.
-One of the most effective means that can prevent the terrible development of the process is the drug "Dioxidin" (in the nose).
+A runny nose can easily develop into sinusitis.
+And what about the consequences of the development of this terrible disease It is unnecessary to remind impressionable readers: at least once in their life everyone has heard terrible story about a disease that can only be cured by passing unpleasant procedures pumping out liquid.
+One of the most effective means, which can prevent the terrible development of the process, is the drug “Dioxidin” (in the nose).

-"Dioxidin" is an antibacterial agent that has a negative effect on the activity of many pathogens.
-The range of its application is wide enough.
-It is used for such serious diseases as purulent inflammation of the pleura, phlegmon and abscesses.
+"Dioxidin" - antibacterial agent, which has negative impact on the activity of many pathogenic microorganisms.
+The range of its application is quite wide.
+It is used for such serious illnesses, How purulent inflammation pleura, phlegmon and abscesses.
 Depending on the situation, the medicine can be used both intravenously and externally.
-This is not a complete list of useful qualities of the drug "Dioxidin".
+This is far from full list useful qualities medicine "Dioxidin".
 You can drip it into your nose without fear.
-It does not destroy the lining of the nose like many other modern medicines for the common cold.
-"Dioxidin" dripping into the nose is especially effective when it comes to a predisposition to sinusitis.
-The drug has anti-inflammatory and anti-edema effect.
+It does not destroy the nasal mucosa like many others modern medicines from a runny nose.
+"Dioxidin" dripped into the nose is especially effective when we are talking about a predisposition to sinusitis.
+The drug has an anti-inflammatory and anti-edematous effect.
 "Dioxidin" is injected into the nose, even when it comes to the development of a more serious infection.

 When is the solution prescribed?